Simulizer/Simulizer/docs/user-guide/chapters/user-interface.md

 3. `Go to` field: you can enter a cycle number here, e.g. `56` and the window will snap to that cycle, showing it as the leftmost column.
 4. Information label: when hovering over an instruction or a hazard, information about that instruction/hazard will be displayed in this label.

 Clicking on an instruction will highlight all of its occurrences.
+For more information about the pipeline visualisation, see [Pipeline Visualisation](#pipeline-view)

 ### Registers ###
 $\TODO{write section}$